-S. Trent Rosenbloom, MD MPH FACMI
+S. Trent Rosenbloom, MD MPH FACMI FAMIA

-Dr. Rosenbloom has successfully competed for extramural funding from the National Library of Medicine and from the Agency for Healthcare Research and Quality in the role of principal investigator.
-Funded research grants have included awards under career development (K) award, R01 and R18 funding mechanisms.
-Dr. Rosenbloom’s work has resulted in lead and collaborating authorship on over 75 peer reviewed manuscripts, which have been published in Journal of the American Medical Informatics Association, Pediatrics, Annals of Internal Medicine, andAcademic Medicine, among others.
+Dr. Rosenbloom has successfully competed for extramural funding from the National Library of Medicine, the Agency for Healthcare Research and Quality, and the Patient-Centered Outcomes Research Institute.
+Dr. Rosenbloom’s work has resulted in lead and collaborating authorship on over 100 peer reviewed manuscripts, which have been published in Journal of the American Medical Informatics Association, Pediatrics, Annals of Internal Medicine, and Academic Medicine, among others.
 In addition, Dr. Rosenbloom has authored and coauthored 6 book chapters and numerous posters, white papers and invited papers.
 He has been a committed member of the principal professional organization in his field, the American Medical Informatics Association (AMIA).
-He has served AMIA in leadership roles, including participating in: a Scientific Program Committee, the Journal of the American Medical Informatics Association (JAMIA) Editorial Board, a national Health Policy Meeting Committee, the JAMIA Editor in Chief search committee, and a Working Group on Unintended Consequences.
-As a result of his research success and service to AMIA, Dr. Rosenbloom was the annual recipient of the competitive AMIA New Investigator Award in 2009, and was elected to the American College of Medical Informatics (ACMI) in 2011.
-Dr. Rosenbloom currently serves as an Associate Editor for the International Journal of Medical Informatics.
+He has served AMIA in leadership roles, including participating in: the Board of Directors, the Journal and Publications Committee, Scientific Program Committees, the Journal of the American Medical Informatics Association (JAMIA) Editorial Board, several national Health Policy Meetings, the JAMIA Editor in Chief search committee, and a Working Group on Unintended Consequences.
+As a result of his research success and service to AMIA, Dr. Rosenbloom was the annual recipient of the competitive AMIA New Investigator Award in 2009, was elected to the American College of Medical Informatics (ACMI) in 2011, and as a Fellow of the American Medical Informatics Association (FAMIA) in 2020.
 In addition, Dr. Rosenbloom has participated in study sections for the National Library of Medicine, the Agency for Healthcare Research and Quality in Healthcare, the National Science Foundation and the Patient Centered Outcomes Research Institute.

 Dr. Rosenbloom has participated as a mentor for numerous students, including PhD candidates from Biomedical Informatics, medical students performing research projects.
-He has been an advisor to medical students, and is now a Faculty Affiliate Advisor for the School of Medicine’s Chapman Advisory College.
-He has served on the School of Medicine’s Admissions Committee, on the Medical Center’s Medical Records Committee and on the Department of Biomedical Informatics’ Academic Program Committee.
+He has been an advisor to medical students, and is a Faculty Affiliate Advisor for the School of Medicine’s Chapman Advisory College.
+He is an Associate Director for the Vanderbilt Medical Innovators Development Program (MIDP), a four-year Ph.D. to MD training program tailored to engineers and applied scientists that teaches them to solve clinical problems by translating discoveries in engineering into valuable innovation.
+Dr. Rosenbloom also serves on the School of Medicine’s Admissions Leadership Committee, on the Medical Center’s Medical Records Committee and on the Department of Biomedical Informatics’ Academic Program Committee.